masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/pickling.rst

 Pickling other objects
 ======================

-In order to be able to pickle tasklets Stackless needs to be able to pickle several other objects, which can't be pickled by |CPY|. |SLP|
+In order to be able to pickle tasklets |SLP| needs to be able to pickle several other objects, which can't be pickled by |CPY|. |SLP|
 uses :func:`copyreg.pickle` to register “reduction” functions for the following
 types:
 :data:`~types.FunctionType`,
+:data:`~types.AsyncGeneratorType`,
 :data:`~types.CodeType`,
 :data:`~types.CoroutineType`,
 :data:`~types.GeneratorType`,